kuatroka/secbulkdownload/README.md

 99.9% of this code is from https://github.com/dlouton/sectoolkit.
 A big thanks to dlouton.
 Other than saving in LMZA format this packaged also fixes the error showining up due to the newer versions of `tqdm` need different import statements.

+### Changes in versions
+version=0.0.2 removes `tqdm` as it was giving a lot of headcahes with dependencies for other packages that needed it too